Matador Resources Company research snapshot

 Frequently Asked Questions

 This MTDR AI stock analysis is an informational research tool only.
 It is not investment advice, a recommendation, or a promise of future returns.
-Forecast ranges are based on available public data, scenario assumptions, and tool-verified calculations as of July 12, 2026, and they can be wrong if commodity prices, production results, midstream execution, capital allocation, regulation, or market sentiment changes.
+Forecast ranges are based on available public data, scenario assumptions, and tool-verified calculations as of the August 3, 2026 data cutoff, and they can be wrong if commodity prices, Q2 2026 results, production, the pending Paloma and Ridge Runner acquisitions, midstream execution, capital allocation, regulation, or market sentiment changes.